-Developmental Communications 22a-e consists of modular, multimedia programs.
+Developmental Communications 22a-c consists of modular, multimedia programs.
 In these courses students work at their own time and pace and focus on phonics, spelling, vocabulary, reading comprehension, reading rate improvement, and study skills.
 Students may enroll in one, two, or three units per semester.

 - A. Phonics and Spelling

 - B. General Vocabulary

 - C. College Vocabulary

-- D. Study Skills

-- E. Reading Improvement